pltrant/GSL-Editor/README.md

+# Description

-The GSL Editor is an extension for a custom scripting language.
-If you're unfamiliar with GSL, you probably do not need this extension.
+The GSL Editor is an extension for the GemStone Language for Simutronics' Interactive Fiction Engine games.

 ## Features